 LTE-LAA

-LTE-LAA (aka LTE Band 46) is a technology that lets cellular carriers tap into unused and unlicensed 5GHz Wi-Fi spectrum to offer crazy fast speeds over short ranges.
+LTE-LAA (aka LTE Band 46) is a fourth generation cellular technology (4G) that that first appeared in 2017-18.
+It lets cellular carriers tap into unused and unlicensed 5GHz Wi-Fi spectrum to offer crazy fast speeds over short ranges in urban areas.

-The "LAA" stands for "Licensed Assisted Access" - which means that your primary connection is still over traditional cellular bands, and the Wi-Fi frequencies are only there for a speed boost.
-Theoretically, the technology is designed to co-exist with nearby Wi-Fi signals to avoid causing any interference.
+The "LAA" stands for "Licensed Assisted Access" - which means that your primary connection is still over traditional cellular bands, and but its shares the signal over 5GHz Wi-Fi frequencies for a speed boost.
+The technology is designed to co-exist with nearby Wi-Fi signals without causing any interference.

 -